 Ethereum Price Technical Analysis

 The daily timeframe chart shows that Ethereum’s price recovery stalled at the 200-day Exponential Moving Average (EMA) level.
-It has also formed a rising wedge pattern, a common bearish reversal sign made up for two ascending and converging trendlines.
+It has also formed a rising wedge pattern, a common bearish reversal pattern composed of two converging trendlines.

-The rising wedge pattern is happening after the token dropped sharply from its highest level in 2025.
+The rising wedge pattern is forming after the token dropped sharply from its 2025 high.
 As such, it could be part of a bearish pennant chart pattern.

-Therefore, the most likely scenario is where it suffers a big bearish breakdown in the next few days, potentially to the November low of $2,625.
+Therefore, the most likely scenario is a big bearish breakdown in the next few days, potentially to the November low at $2,625.
 This target is about 20% below the current level.

 READ MORE: Pi Network Price Prediction: Here’s Why Pi Coin is Struggling in 2026